Marfan syndrome: Pregnancy

 During pregnancy, even in the absence of preconception cardiovascular abnormality, women with Marfan syndrome are at significant risk of aortic dissection, which is often fatal even when rapidly treated.
 Women with Marfan syndrome, then, should receive a thorough assessment prior to conception, and echocardiography should be performed every six to 10 weeks during pregnancy, to assess the aortic root diameter.
 For most women, safe vaginal delivery is possible.

 Prenatal testing can be performed in females with Marfan syndrome to determine if the condition has been inherited in their child.
 At 10 to 12 weeks of pregnancy, examining a piece of placental tissue through a test called chorionic villus sampling can be performed to make a diagnosis.
 Another prenatal test can be performed called amniocentesis at 16 to 18 weeks of pregnancy.

 Marfan syndrome is expressed dominantly.
 This means a child with one parent a bearer of the gene has a 50% probability of getting the syndrome.
-In 1996, the first preimplantation genetic testing (PGT) therapy for Marfan was conducted; in essence PGT means conducting a genetic test on early-stage IVF embryo cells and discarding those embryos affected by the Marfan mutation.
+In 1996, the first preimplantation genetic testing (PGT) therapy for Marfan was conducted; PGT means conducting a genetic test on early-stage IVF embryo cells and discarding those embryos affected by the Marfan mutation.